 A vibrant Gold Coast community where people and animals, plants, water, air and earth all form a healthy, harmonious system.

 To actively promote, conserve and restore the natural environment and improve the sustainability of the built environment of the Gold Coast region in partnership with our member groups and the wider community.

 The objects for which the organisation is established aim:

 Gecko House now has an office, library, kitchen and guest lounge downstairs.
-Upstairs is the Hall, which is available for hire, as well as the administration office for Gecko Regen.
+Upstairs is the Hall, which is available for hire.
 Gecko operates with members, staff, and volunteers all working together for the same ends, but through a variety of different means and activities.

 A Management Committee, elected at the AGM, oversees Gecko’s activities.
-A number of Sub-Committees assist.
+A number of teams assist.
 The Management Committee meets monthly but are in regular email contact.

-On the fourth Wednesday of the month, we present a guest speaker on varied and interesting topics.
+On the fourth Wednesday of the month, we present a guest speaker on varied and interesting topics, through Gecko Talks.

-Gecko Regen is a specialist revegetation firm using locally sourced native species.
-Gecko Regen provides environmental services which include natural area regeneration, revegetation and environmental consultancy.
+Regen Australia is a specialist revegetation firm using locally sourced native species.
+Regen Australia provides environmental services which include natural area regeneration, revegetation and environmental consultancy.
 They also operate a native plant nursery growing local provenance native plants.

 Gecko activities also include:

 - Responding to the public.
 Gecko volunteers and staff respond to public queries and concerns about issues in the Gold Coast’s environment.
 Our aim is to empower and support people where possible.